yonggqiii/it5100a-notes/src/recap/sections/recursion.md

-At this point you might be wondering why we had given such an odd formulation of the natural numbers in Python, when we could have used the `int`{.python} type instead (we totally could).
+At this point you might be wondering why we had given such an odd formulation of the natural numbers in Python, when we could have used the `int` type instead (we totally could).
 One core idea we would like to make apparent in this formulation, is that recursion via inductive reasoning can be done over the *structure* of data.
 Our formulation shows that natural numbers are recursive data structures, where the successor of a natural number has a predecessor who is also, likewise, a natural number.
-This should make writing recursive functions over other kinds of recursive data structures not too far of a leap from writing recursive functions over natural numbers.
+This should make writing recursive functions over other kinds of recursive data structures not too great of a leap from writing recursive functions over natural numbers.
 To show this, consult our `SinglyLinkedList` data structure from above before we proceed to write recursive functions over them using inductive reasoning.